cosmos/cosmos/WHITEPAPER.md

 In addition to forks and censorship, which require ≥⅓ Byzantine voting power, a coalition of >⅔ voting power may commit arbitrary, invalid state.
 This is characteristic of any (BFT) consensus system.
-Unlike double-signing, which creates forks with easily verifiable evidence, detecting committment of an invalid state requires non-validating peers to verify whole blocks, which implies that they keep a local copy of the state and execute each transaction, computing the state root independently for themselves.
+Unlike double-signing, which creates forks with easily verifiable evidence, detecting commitment of an invalid state requires non-validating peers to verify whole blocks, which implies that they keep a local copy of the state and execute each transaction, computing the state root independently for themselves.
 Once detected, the only